Alaska voters set to choose Republican governor candidate for 3-way race to lead state

 Fox News has ranked the general gubernatorial election a tossup.

-Here’s a look at the candidates and where they stand on certain issues, including Alaska’s Permanent Fund Dividends, ahead of the primary.
+Here’s a look at the candidates and where they stand on certain issues, including Alaska’s Permanent Fund Dividends, ahead of Tuesday's primary.

 Republicans